When every relationship follows the same script

 Attachment theory has become pop psychology.
 Everyone knows if they're anxious, avoidant, disorganised.
 You can spot the patterns, predict the outcome, explain to friends exactly why your relationship is doomed.
 But knowing your attachment style doesn't stop you living it.

-That's because attachment isn't intellectual.
-It's pre-verbal, visceral, wired into your nervous system before you had words for it.
-You learned how relationships work in the first years of life - whether people are reliable, whether your needs matter, whether closeness is safe or dangerous.
+That's because attachment isn't only intellectual.
+It can be pre-verbal, visceral, laid down in the nervous system before you had words for it.
+You may have learned very early what relationships meant: whether people were reliable, whether your needs mattered, whether closeness felt safe or dangerous.

 Maybe your caregivers were inconsistent.
 Sometimes there, sometimes gone, and you never knew which version you'd get.
-So you learned to be hypervigilant, to cling, to panic at any sign of distance.
-Anxious attachment isn't neediness - it's a nervous system that learned love is unpredictable and you have to work constantly to keep it.
+So you may have learned to be hypervigilant, to cling, to panic at any sign of distance.
+Anxious attachment is not simply neediness.
+It can be a nervous system that learned love is unpredictable and has to be worked for constantly.

 Or maybe closeness came with conditions, intrusion, or danger.
-So you learned to be self-sufficient, to keep people at arm's length, to leave before you can be left.
-Avoidant attachment isn't coldness - it's a system that learned intimacy isn't safe.
+So you may have learned to be self-sufficient, to keep people at arm's length, to leave before you can be left.
+Avoidant attachment is not simply coldness.
+It can be a system organised around the idea that intimacy is not safe.

 Or maybe both things were true at once.
 Neglect and engulfment.
 Abandonment and intrusion.
 So you developed disorganised attachment - simultaneously desperate for connection and terrified of it, pushing and pulling in the same breath.